These six common chords are a good place to start. The first few months of chord work for a beginner are about:

-The names of chords are often shortened e.g.
+Bear in mind the names of chords are often shortened depending on the context or person communicating the facts e.g.

 C Major = C

-Each chord has three notes inside called triads:
+Each chord of the set has three notes inside called triad:

 Am = A C E